elastic-ipfs/elastic-ipfs/cicd-workflows.md

 ## Important Notes

-- Keep `main` and `dev` branches as sync as possible.
 - Keep `staging` and `prod` environments as sync as possible.
 Remember you **can't** add new code that is just for `prod` without releasing everything that's deployed in `staging`.
 - Don't forget to merge/rebase from the target branch when doing PR.
-- As stated by the [Gitflow Workflow strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), we can hotfix by creating PRs directly from `main`.
-- Avoid been too bureaucratic about this process.
-If you're building a new feature that doesn't make sense going to `dev` first (for whatever reason), open the PR directly from `main` and **be happy**